Neko-Box-Coder/ssGUI/README.md

     You can just build ssGUI from source using CMake.

 - ### 🔙 ~~Source Compatible~~ (WIP)
-    ssGUI aims to be backward compatible in terms of souce compatibility.
+    ssGUI aims to be forward compatible in terms of souce compatibility, meaning no code change when migrating to newer ssGUI version.

 - ### 🏗️ ~~GUI Builder~~ (WIP)
     Easy visualization on what the GUI, no longer need to recompile everytime you make a change.